freewebsitevoice/freewebsitevoice.github.io/_pages/privacy-policy.md

 permalink: "/privacy-policy"
 ---

-Welcome to **US Jobs** (**us-jobs.github.io**).
+Welcome to **freewebsitevoice** (**freewebsitevoice.github.io**).
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information when you visit our website.

 ### 1. Information We Collect
 We may collect the following types of information: